 The Last Word

-Fasting every other day is a great way to help you lose more weight, drop belly fat and improve your overall health.
+The bottom line is fasting with an alternating schedule is a great way to help you lose more weight, drop belly fat, and improve your overall health.

-Studies have found fasting to be effective in improving your heart health, reversing type II diabetes, and even preventing certain cancers.
+Studies have found fasting to be effective in improving your heart health by reducing blood pressure and lowering heart rate.
+It’s also been found to reverse type II diabetes, and even preventing certain cancers (32).

-When you’re fasting every other day you can expect to lose weight, feel better and improve your overall.
+When you’re fasting with an every other day schedule you can expect to lose weight, feel better, and improve your overall.
 Sounds good to me.

 Josh holds a Bachelor’s degree in Exercise Physiology and Nutrition Science.
 He’s a Certified Strength and Conditioning Specialist (CSCS) by the National Strength and Conditioning Association.
 He’s worked as a Strength and Conditioning Coach at the high school and college level.
 He has over 10 years experience as a personal trainer and nutrition coach.
 He is also the author of The Flat Belly Formula.
 He hopes to be able to bring inspiration & results to people all over the world to live a healthier life through diet & exercise.